mysociety/caps/README.md

 The site will be visible at <http://localhost:8000>.

-# Get and preprocess council and plan data
+# Get and preprocess data (includes setting up a Solr text index for the plan document text)

 ```
 script/update
 ```

+The Solr server interface will be visible at <http://localhost:8983>

 # Get and load emissions data

 ```
 script/manage import_emissions_data
 ```